mcv-m6-video/mcv-c6-2025-team1/week4/README.md

 ```
 Once the model is fine-tuned, we used it to perform the detections for all the three sequences.
 To do so, we implemented a detection script that applies the trained model to video frames and outputs the detected objects (such as cars and trucks) along with their bounding boxes and confidence scores.

-The following command is uded to run the detection script:
+The following command is used to run the detection script:
 ```bash
 python get_detections.py --base_path /path/to/videos --output_dir /path/to/output
 ```